 |Torrenting (P2P) Support||YES|

-We’re disappointed to say that IPVanish is not the best choice if you care about media streaming.
 As per our hands-on tests, this VPN can unblock the US version of Netflix.
-However, the same can’t be said for any other hugely popular media streaming service.
+However, the same can’t be said for any other hugely popular media streaming service (except for Disney Plus).
 We’ve tried it with BBC’s iPlayer, Hulu, and Prime Video, but all of those remained unreachable.

 To make up for its lack of media streaming capabilities, IPVanish supports downloading P2P files.
-However, we should keep in mind that this VPN comes from the USA, which means that you need to stay away from infringing any copyrights.
+However, you should keep in mind that this VPN comes from the USA, which means that you need to avoid infringing any copyrights.
 With this said, our strong recommendation would be to stick to legal torrent websites only.

 Security & Privacy